‘Fido, Stop’: Researching The Reinforcement Of Stereotypic Behaviors In Dogs

 What’s the harm?
 After all, a dog chasing shadows on the wall can be harmless, and some people even find it entertaining.
 However, while some of these behaviors are just annoyances to guardians, they can also translate into serious behavioral issues indicative of stress or other conflicts that require a veterinarian’s help.
 Depending on the severity of the situation, guardians may seek out ways to reduce these behaviors in their dogs.

-Researchers have studied the reason behind these behaviors for some time, and some are wondering if humans unintentionally (or intentionally) encourage these behaviors.
+Researchers have studied the reason behind stereotypic behaviors for some time, and some are wondering if humans unintentionally (or intentionally) encourage these behaviors.
 When we smile and laugh in response to a dog’s antics, are we reinforcing the behavior as good and desirable?
 The authors of this report set out to explore the relationship between these two events, conducting three studies to try and find a connection between dogs’ sometimes erratic behavior and humans’ reactions to it.

 The first study was a survey asking guardians about their dogs’ behaviors, frequency, their perceived reasons for the behaviors, and how they reacted.
 This survey specifically addressed the behaviors of circling (pacing), fixation (staring at something for no reason), light chasing, and licking objects for no reason.